GnoxNahte/obsidian-auto-embed/README.md

 > [!WARNING]
 > Those websites have `*` means that it has some sort of limitation.
 See [Current Limitations & Known Bugs](#current-limitations--known-bugs) for more info

+For unsupported websites, the plugin will embed the whole website and not modify it.

-For a list with examples of how the websites look like [Supported Websites List](SupportedWebsiteList.md)
+For a list with examples of how the websites look like [Supported Websites List](SupportedWebsiteList.md).

 ## Custom Options
 How to add options: